 Fundamentals of photosensitivity, glass relaxation and poling

-Applications of gratings, glass relaxation and poled glass
+Industrial standardisation and applications of gratings, glass relaxation and poled glass

 Harsh environmental applications, biomedical applications, diagnostics, structural health monitoring, intelligent networks, telecommunications devices, lasers, sensors, high intensity optical field applications, space applications, spectral applications, new technologies, switching, routing, instrumentation, interrogation, oil and gas applications, industrial field trials, qualifications, international standards and standardisation for different industries and applications, nuclear applications, new industry applications, super continuum generation, packaging.